Ed Godfrey: Testimony to US Congress regarding the impact of media coverage of rape trials

 On April 24, 1984, Godfrey testified during a US Senate Subcommittee investigating the impact of media coverage of rape trials.
 Godfrey represented the views of the RTNDA, advocating for a change in the law which would allow electronic media the same access as the print media had in covering courtroom testimony during rape trials.

 Godfrey said that, although the media do not usually disclose rape victims' names, privacy interests of witnesses and jurors are generally secondary to the constitutional right to a fair and public trial.
 "If cameras had not been present in the Massachusetts trial, the case would still have received extensive but indirect and less reliable coverage in newspapers, magazines and newscasts".
 Godfrey continued, saying that 30 states allowed radio and television access to criminal trials so that "we no longer have to rely on sketches and what the reporters thought they heard".

 In a summary letter addressed to Subcommittee Chair Arlen Specter, Godfrey said "Trials will be covered by the electronic media with or without cameras and microphones inside the courtroom, The length of such coverage will be determined by the news value of what happened that day.
 The only difference is how the report is presented.
 Once guidelines have been agreed upon concerning the placement of the equipment and its operation, the courts cannot and should not try to apply any controls over electronic news coverage that do not also apply to print coverage.
 As Chief Justice Warren Burger has written, 'For better or worse, editing is what editors are for; and editing is selection and choice of material.
 The only question is what will be available for the electronic media to edit?'".

+Championed RTNDA reorganization

+In 1986, Godfrey advocated for and lead the process of hiring the RTNDA's first full-time president.
+Asked why, Godfrey, who had served four years in the post said "We wanted to develop a higher image in Washington, and, under our constitution and bylaws, the only person who can speak for the organization is the president, who is a full-time president.
+The last three of us (appointed presidents) found that, with all of the travel involved, this was like having two full-time jobs".